Epistemology gives a Future to Complementarity in Human-AI Interactions: The Basics: Human-AI Interactions, Reliance, and Complementarity

-\end{definition} Thus, \textbf{complementarity is a binary property of a prediction-task human-AI interaction}.
-Conceptually, a human-AI interaction achieves complementarity,\footnote{Note that \citet{Vaccaro2024NHB} calls complementarity `human-AI synergy,' that is ``where the human–AI group performs better than both the human alone and the AI alone, which is analogous to strong synergy in human groups'' \citep[pag.~2294]{Vaccaro2024NHB}.
-We refer to \citep{Hemmer2025EJIS}, Sections 2.2-2.3, for a review of concepts similar to complementarity that commonly appear in the literature.} i.e., $\text{CTP}_\tau(D)=1$, as per eq. \eqref{eq:CTP}, when the human and the AI use their capabilities in such a way that their respective errors are mitigated or corrected \citep{Bansal2021AAAI}.
-Importantly, as remarked by \citet{Hemmer2025EJIS}, the human-AI interaction output $\hat{y}^{HAI}_i$ \textbf{may be different from} $\hat{y}^H_i$ \textbf{and} $\hat{y}^{AI}_i$.
-(Note that this does \emph{not} happen with reliance relations.)
-Figure \ref{fig:HAI_int_comple} depicts human-AI interactions fitting the complementarity setting; more details on this formalization are presented in Section\ref{sub_app:formalization} in the Appendix for the interested reader.

-Fundamentally, the complementarity setting extends reliance in two ways.
-First, it requires active interaction entailing the exchange of information between the human and the AI system, resulting in a human-AI team's prediction that does not need to match either the human's or AI's.
+\textbf{Complementarity is a binary property of a PT-HAI}: a human-AI interaction achieves complementarity,\footnote{Note that \citet{Vaccaro2024NHB} calls complementarity ``human-AI synergy,'' that is ``where the human-AI group performs better than both the human alone and the AI alone'' \citep[pag.~2294]{Vaccaro2024NHB}.
+We refer to \citep{Hemmer2025EJIS}, for a review of concepts similar to complementarity that commonly appear in the literature.} i.e., $\text{CTP}_\tau(D)=1$, as per eq. \eqref{eq:CTP}, when the human and the AI use their capabilities in such a way that their respective errors are mitigated or corrected \citep{Bansal2021AAAI}.
+Importantly, as remarked by \citet{Hemmer2025EJIS}, the human-AI interaction output $\hat{y}^{HAI}_i$ may be different from $\hat{y}^H_i$ and $\hat{y}^{AI}_i$.
+Figure \ref{fig:HAI_int_comple} depicts human-AI interactions fitting the complementarity setting.
+Two remarks.
+First, Def~\ref{def:complementarity} can be generalized in terms of objectives, such that utilities, payoffs or policies, that may differ from empirical losses \citep{rastogi2023taxonomy,Donahue2022FAccT}, but this does not affect our core argument.
+Similarly, the binary measure $\text{CTP}_\tau(\cdot)$ can be relaxed and replaced by continuous ones; also this choice does not affect our core argument.
+Furthermore, complementarity extends reliance by requiring active interaction that entails the exchange of information between the human and the AI system, resulting in a human-AI team's prediction that does not need to match either the human's or AI's.
 For instance, in regression tasks, the human-AI team may average or otherwise combine the two predictions as the result of this informational exchange.
-In multiclass classification, the human-AI team may select a class that neither the human or the AI initially (and independently) proposed after the human reviewed the AI's prediction instead.
-Then, this collaboration augments the space of outputs of the interaction.\footnote{PT-HAIs where the AI is used purely as an information source to help the human refine their initial prediction can still be analysed through the lens of complementarity, provided the AI is in principle capable of computing predictions (even if they are not shared with the human agent) and that these predictions can be recovered ex-post, e.g., from log files, to compute CTP as in \eqref{eq:CTP}.}
+In multiclass classification, the human-AI team may select a class that neither the human nor the AI initially (and independently) proposed.
+As a result, this collaboration augments the space of outputs of the interaction.\footnote{PT-HAIs where the AI is used purely as an information source to help the human refine their initial prediction can still be analyzed through the lens of complementarity, provided the AI is in principle capable of computing predictions.}